SAP-samples/teched2022-DA160/exercises/ex03/README.md

 40. You will be asked to confirm the Business Name as well as the Technical Name.
 41. Click Save.
 42. Click Deploy in the General Menu.
-43. Use the Back option in top menu or as alternative you can click on your Space name to navigate back to the home screen of the Data Builder.
+43. Click on "Data Builder" on the top menu bar to navigate back to the home screen of the Data Builder.
 44. Enter the following details:<br><ul><li>Business Name - Sales Manager</li><li>Technical Name - Sales_Manager</li><li>Type - Dimension<br>
 <br>
 45. Navigate to the Attributes for the table.<br>